 Ideas and tips how to help bossy toddler to become a loving child

 We have teamed up to try to offer some ideas how to turn a little boss to a loving and caring tot.
 Let’s see advices shared by other parents like you:

 We teach my toddler to be assertive when he is feeling bossed around.
 To use his words rather than get physical.
 If communication fails, he has the option to walk away or find an adult to seek help.
 When he’s the one being bossy, our response depends on the situation.
 If he is bossing an adult around, we talk about the need to be respectful before talking about how it’s important to think about how others feel, which is what we emphasize when a kid is being bossed around.
 “How would you like it if….” or “what might be a nicer way to ASK that?”
 We’ll also bring up the Berenstain Bears book where Sister is bossy and doesn’t want to take turns — Mama Bear tells her “there’s one thing you can do better by yourself — be lonely.”

 I find that one of my twins is always pushing and hitting the other.
-I remove her from the situation so that she learns that it’s not acceptable behaviour.
-I encourage gentle behaviour at other times such as games when she has to give me a kiss and a ‘gentle stroke’ (rather than a slap in the face!)
+If sucg a thing happens, I remove her from the situation so that she learns that it’s not acceptable behaviour.
+I encourage gentle behaviour at other times such as games when she has to give me a kiss and a ‘gentle stroke’ (rather than a slap in the face!).
 It takes time to sink in but I think we’re making progress.

 Bossiness is something that when it is first exhibited may look cute, but the best way to keep it from being a problem is to consistently and gently teach the child that it will not get them what they want.

 Shared by Deborah, mother to 2 boys (7 and 5 year old) and 3 girls (9, 3 and 1 year old), author at Mommy Crusader and her Knights and Ladies.